Kenshiro-28/MAGI/README.md

 Qwen3-Deckard-Large-Almost-Human-6B-III-Final-OMEGA is a 6-billion parameter model created by DavidAU, based on the Qwen3 architecture.

+This model is good for general usage and basic coding.

 The "Deckard" series (named after the Blade Runner protagonist) features training on an in-house dataset derived from Philip K. Dick's writings.
 The "Almost Human" variant adds biographical data, letters, and notes from the author, resulting in enhanced tone, thinking patterns, and prose quality.

 https://huggingface.co/mradermacher/Qwen3-Deckard-Large-Almost-Human-6B-III-Final-OMEGA-GGUF/blob/main/Qwen3-Deckard-Large-Almost-Human-6B-III-Final-OMEGA.Q8_0.gguf